HL7/davinci-alerts/source/pages/usecases.md

 ### Graph of FHIR Resources

-The following resource graph in figure 7 defines the resources that support the admission and discharge notifications use case.
+The following resource graph in the figure defines the resources that support the admission and discharge notifications use case.
 Communication, Patient, Encounter, and Condition are the primary resources (indicated by the black borders) which are transacted in the Notification Bundle to notify the provider of when the event has occurred.
 The other associated resources such as Location, Practitioner and Organization can be accessed after receiving the notification through a subsequent FHIR read or search interaction.
 Note that the boxes with several resources inside them represents a choice.

 {% include img-portrait.html img="Notification for Admission and Discharge Resource Graph.svg" caption="Figure 7" %}